Ulrich Schmid

 Research

-I am primarily interested in the scientific foundations of real-world problems, and in sound solutions emanating from those; the term applied basic research has been coined for this type of research.
-My major concerns are motivation and support of my PhD students and PostDocs and, more generally, creating a climate that combines challenge, openness, fun & freedom in my research group.
+I am interested in finding sound solutions to relevant and difficult scientific problems in all areas of computer engineering.
+My major concerns are motivation and support of my own PhD students and PostDocs and, more generally, creating a climate that combines challenge, openness, fun & freedom in my research group.
 My past and current PhD students (I am proud of and grateful to all of them) could tell ...

-Research interests: Starting out from the mathematical throughput analysis of network protocols for multiaccess channels, I turned to the combinatorial and asymptotic analysis of the performance of queueing systems subject to deadlines.
-My current major research interests are modeling and mathematical analysis of fault-tolerant distributed algorithms, networked distributed real-time systems, and fault-tolerant asynchronous VLSI circuits/SoCs.
+Research fields: Starting out from the mathematical analysis of algorithms and network protocols for multiaccess channels, I turned to analytic combinatorics in the analysis of the performance of queueing systems subject to deadlines.
+My current major research interests are modeling and mathematical analysis of fault-tolerant distributed algorithms, distributed real-time systems, dynamic networks, and fault-tolerant asynchronous VLSI circuits/SoCs.

-Here is what I would currently consider my five most important publications:
+Here is what I would currently consider my five most interesting publications:

 - Michael Drmota and Ulrich Schmid.
 The analysis of the expected successful operation time of slotted ALOHA, IEEE Transactions on Information Theory 39(5):1567-1577, 1993.